Application Programming Interface (API) - Definition

 APIs are therefore important for modern software development and the development of cross-platform applications that can interact seamlessly with a variety of services and data sources.

-back to glossary
+Back to the glossary

 Service Hotline

-+49 (0)391 5054420
++49 (0)391 8358-419549

-(at the German landline rate, mobile phone prices depend on the respective mobile phone provider)
+(at the standard German landline rate; mobile charges may vary depending on your mobile provider)